DamperDoor56/strapi-app/README.md

 Well done!
 You made your dump :D

-# Making a backup database with the dump data
+# Making a backup database with the dump data :hammer:

 Ok with this dump we made, we can finally back up our database into another one.
 First, we open pgAdmin 4 again, and we'll create a database.